 Tax Relief for Victims of Hurricane Harvey

 At the federal level, the IRS announced that tax relief for victims of Hurricane Harvey will be provided to affected taxpayers.
 This tax relief permits the IRS to postpone certain deadlines for taxpayers who reside or have businesses in the disaster area.
 The IRS gives affected taxpayers until January 31, 2018 to file most tax returns that have either an original or extended due date occurring on or after August 23, 2017, and before January 31, 2018.

 The definition of an “affected taxpayer” includes individuals who live in the disaster area, and businesses whose principal place of business is located in the disaster area.
 Taxpayers located in the covered disaster area are automatically identified by the IRS and will be granted automatic filing and payment relief.
 However, for those who reside or have businesses outside of the covered area, the IRS implemented a hotline in order to allow them to request this tax relief if they are otherwise affected.

-> Affected taxpayers should also be aware that they can claim disaster-related casualty losses on their federal income tax return for 2017.
+Affected taxpayers should also be aware that they can claim disaster-related casualty losses on their federal income tax returns for 2017.
 For example, individuals may deduct personal property losses that are not covered by insurance or other reimbursements.

-> Qualified Disaster Payments
+Qualified Disaster Payments

 The tax code encourages employers to help their employees who are facing the consequences of a qualified disaster by suspending income and payroll tax consequences when employers make a qualified disaster relief payment to their employees.
 A qualified disaster relief payment is defined as any amount paid to or for the benefit of an individual to reimburse or pay reasonable and necessary expenses such as personal, family, funeral expenses, or expenses incurred for the repair or rehabilitation of a personal residence or its contents.
 However, this measure applies only to the extent that such payments are not covered by insurance.